downlinko/downlinko.github.io/_posts/development/maven/2018-09-10-download-install-apache-maven-windows.md

 Click on the `Binary zip archive` link.

+At the time of writing the latest stable Maven release was version: `3.5.4`.

 <img src="{{ site.url }}/assets/images/posts/development/maven/apache-maven-download-binary-zip-archive.png" alt="apache maven download binary zip archive">

 Wait for the download to complete.